KylerLoucks/sam-templates/rest-apis/stagevariables example/README.md

 # Multi-Domain REST API

-Creates an API gateway REST API that has multiple domain names mapping to a different Stage (deployment) of the API
+Creates an API gateway REST API that uses stage variables to deploy a certain lambda alias a Stage (deployment) of the API